jeffreytse/jekyll-jeffreytse-blog/_posts/2021-02-08-the-morphology-of-english-words.md

   - Modern Latin combining form of Greek `kephalē`
 - `cata`: down; completely (e.g. catastrophe, catalyst, catalog, cataclysm)
 - `cath`: the same as `cath` (e.g. cathode)
-- `circum`: around, round about, all around, on all sides (e.g. circumstance)
+- `circum`: around, round about, all around, on all sides (e.g. circumstance, circumvent, circumrotate, circumspect, circumfere, circumlocute)
   - From Latin adverb and preposition circum "around, round about," literally "in a circle," probably accusative form of circus "ring" (see circus).
 - `co`: the same as `com` (e.g. costar, cognate, cooperate, coexist, coeducation)